jaybee312/c19_research/README.md

 ## 3/20/2020

 Added US Trends with focus on states with higher cases.
-Looking to understand impact of Shelter in Place or lack thereof various states.
+Looking to understand impact of Shelter in Place or lack thereof in various states.

 *Impacts of shelter in place could be lagging.
 Other considerations for future analysis: Atypical flu cases, geographic isolation, population density, occupation, income, age, access to heathcare